codeninja-ru/miniaudio.pas/README.md

 make build
 ```

 It was tested on macOS, but you can compile miniaudio.c for your platform.
-In general, you need to obtain an object file and update the ${L miniaudio_obj.o} directive in miniaudio.pp if needed.
+In general, you need to obtain an object file and update the ```${L miniaudio_lib.o}``` directive in miniaudio.pp if needed.

 ## Help
 more information about miniaudio